chriszhao13/chriszhao13/README.md

-- 👋 Hi, I’m Chris and a second-year-PhD student.
+- 👋 Hi, I’m Chris and a 3-year-PhD student.
-- 👀 I’m interested in Graph Computing(System or HPC on GPU)
+- 👀 I’m interested in Parallel Graph Computing.
-- 🌱 I’m currently learning Graph Sampling
+- 🌱
 -
 <!---
 aka-chris/aka-chris is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.